 Shoes sharing the same inspiration, history, materials, or technologies are routinely assembled under one compilation for the convenience of those who may wish to categorize or label their own collection as such.
 The classic collections like the Adidas Originals, Air Max 1, Air Force 1, new balance classic sneakers, and the Classic Leather head the pack of frequently asked about collections.

-For those who want a pair, the sneaker is available in full-size runs ranging from boys' and men's to women's.
-It ranges from 3.5 to 13 for the boys and men while women run from 5 to 14.5.
+For those who want a pair, the sneaker is available in full-size runs for both men and women.

 The Vans Old Skool Lite updates the classic waffle-pattern look of Old Skool shoes into a full white sole.
 All the upper detailing of the low top was loyal to its roots from the eye-catching Sidestripe to the stitching from toe to heel.